florianv/petrinet/README.md

 The default supported types are : `integer`, `double (float)`, `array`, `boolean` and `string`.

-Custom types and Object types allow are special types in the system.
+Custom types and Object types are special types in the system.

 Once declared and registered, they can be used in Color Set, Colors and arc expressions.